-An authentication bypass attack could allow a hacker to steal sensitive data, compromise your server and even take control of site administration.
+An authentication bypass attack could allow a hacker to steal sensitive data.
+It could also compromise your server and even take control of site administration.
 Are you doing enough to protect your applications from these attacks?

 Strong web application security systems evaluate all access requests, granting or denying access according to the access policy and user ID.
-During an authentication bypass attack, a hacker avoids these authentication checks or forges a valid identity, gaining unauthorized access to your web application.
+During an authentication bypass attack, a hacker avoids these authentication checks or forges a valid identity.
+Giving them unauthorized access to your web application.

-As an example, using an SQL injection could make it appear that the user ID and password were authenticated, enabling a dump of your database contents.
+As an example, using an SQL injection could make it appear that the user ID and password were authenticated.
+This enables a dump of your database contents.
 The administrator’s database is often dumped first, thus potentially allowing the attacker to disclose all data on the system.

 Other methods an attacker might use to bypass the authentication scheme include a direct page request (forced browsing), parameter modification and session ID prediction.

 While any application is at risk of an authentication bypass attack, financial and health care companies are particularly vulnerable.
 Since they tend to hold sensitive data, such as credit card details and patient medical information, these companies are already big targets for hackers.
 A compromised server could be used to scan the network and attack other systems on it.